phax/phoss-directory/README.md

 * Test version is available at https://test-directory.peppol.eu
     * It can only handle participants registered at the SMK
     * For the indexing REST API, a client certificate (SMP test) is needed
-* A TOOP version is available at http://directory.acc.exchange.toop.eu/
+* A TOOP version is/was available at http://directory.acc.exchange.toop.eu/
     * It can only handle participants registered at the SMK at a specific DNS zone
     * For the indexing REST API, no client certificate is needed
-* A DE4A version is available at https://de4a.simplegob.com/directory/
+* A DE4A version is/was available at https://de4a.simplegob.com/directory/
     * It can only handle participants registered at the SML at a specific DNS zone
     * For the indexing REST API, no client certificate is needed